rust-tw/book-tw/src/ch20-01-single-threaded.md

 {{#rustdoc_include ../listings/ch20-web-server/listing-20-07/src/main.rs:here}}
 ```

-<span class="caption">Listing 20-7: Responding with status code 404 and an
+<span class="caption">範例 20-7: Responding with status code 404 and an
 error page if anything other than */* was requested</span>

 Here, our response has a status line with status code 404 and the reason